enemonsieur/offis_repo/AREAS/Building a second brain - Tiago Forte.md

 - Resources
 - Archives

-- Always try to put your notes in the most actionnable steps.
-Am besten, all your notes must finish into a project you're currently working on.
+- Always try to put your notes in the most actionnable steps. **Am besten, all your notes must finish into a project you're currently working on.**

 Don't organize notes based on where they come from: Dont put theses current notes in your  "book fucking folder" just because It came from book.
 Organize them based on how currently usefull they are: Management notes, fMRI notes, neuroscience for content notes, neurosciences in general notes (ressources)
+=> Re-read that shit.

 **- Quantum note taking** : Take notes that will survive the quantum jump into the future.
 If the insights arrive messed up and hard to find, understand, or even remember, youre future self will never give a fuck.